 - data falsification;

-Criminal offences are penalised by fines and imprisonment for up to six months.
+Criminal offences are penalised by fines and up to six months’ imprisonment.
 Severe violations (eg, actions conducted by criminal organisations or resulting in a high level of damage) are subject to a longer prison sentence of up to five years.
-Moreover, a recent amendment to the Criminal Code which entered into force in 2016 established a stricter system by also penalising minor actions undertaken without the intent to disseminate or use personal data for enrichment.
+Moreover, a recent amendment to the Criminal Code, which entered into force in 2016, established a stricter system by penalising minor actions undertaken without the intent to disseminate or use personal data for enrichment.
 The new provisions also cover cybercrimes such as phishing and skimming by penalising the capture of non-cash payment data.
-‘Cybermobbing’ (ie, continued harassment through telecommunications or computer systems) is also expressly stipulated as a criminal offence.
+‘Cybermobbing’ (ie, continued harassment through telecoms or computer systems) is also expressly stipulated as a criminal offence.

-Further, the Data Protection Act penalises the use or publication of illegally acquired personal data with imprisonment of up to one year.
+Further, Section 63 of the Data Protection Act penalises the use or publication of illegally acquired personal data with imprisonment of up to one year.